SajidQ/DailyTracker/README.md

 HandleToday

 handleGoals: For All the goals?

+Need code clean up with routing.
+What is the objective with this app?
+Is it a one stop stop of managing goals?
+Working on adding routing and possibly around the whole

 ### Week of 2/27/17
 3/2/17 - It seems like a better idea to add a calendar labeled DailyTrackerJS so it doesn't interfere with other calendars the user has.
 In addition, it might be better to show a layering of the other tasks from the calendar?